Eniolasoar/Profile-Card/README.md

 - Real-time clock (milliseconds)
 - Social links with hover and focus effects
 - Uses `data-testid` attributes for test automation
+- About Me page with reflective sections (bio, goals, growth areas, etc.)
+- Contact Me page with: Form validation (HTML + JS) , Error and success messages with ARIA support and Accessible labels and focus states

 ---